Skip to main content

 You may feel a subtle shift in your body’s daily operations.
 The recovery from a workout seems to linger longer than it once did.
 The deep, restorative sleep that used to be a nightly guarantee now feels elusive.
 Perhaps you notice changes in your physical form, a softness appearing where firmness once resided.

 These experiences are valid, and they are rooted in the intricate biological language of your endocrine system.
 Your body communicates with itself through a complex network of hormones, a precise internal messaging service that governs everything from your energy levels to your ability to heal.
-A central figure in this communication network is (GH), a molecule fundamentally linked to cellular repair, metabolism, and the feeling of vitality.
+A central figure in this communication network is human growth hormone (GH), a molecule fundamentally linked to cellular repair, metabolism, and the feeling of vitality.

 Understanding how we can support this system begins with appreciating its natural design.
-The process of release is governed by the hypothalamic-pituitary-somatic axis, a beautiful and responsive system.
+The process of growth hormone release is governed by the hypothalamic-pituitary-somatic axis, a beautiful and responsive system.
 Your hypothalamus, a region in your brain, acts as the mission control.

 It releases growth hormone-releasing hormone (GHRH), which signals to the pituitary gland, the master gland of the body.
 The pituitary, in turn, produces and releases a pulse of growth hormone into the bloodstream.
 This GH then travels throughout the body, acting on various cells and, importantly, signaling the liver to produce insulin-like growth factor 1 (IGF-1), which carries out many of GH’s restorative effects.
 This entire sequence is a conversation, a delicate feedback loop designed to maintain equilibrium.

 The body’s own system for growth and repair is a conversation between the brain and glands, designed to maintain a state of dynamic balance.